RU09342/lab-5-sensing-the-world-around-you-juice-crew-rev-1/Visualizing Data/LCD Display/LCD_README.md

 ORing x with 0 is necessary to convert integers to characters.

 One issue with this method is that integers with more than 1 digit cannot be displayed by the command above.
 Instead, the integer must be broken down into components of powers of 10.
 This is done by dividing the integer by a power of 10, then finding the remainder.
-For example, the code below checks if there is a 100’s place, and if there is, it divides the ADC_temp by 100, so the 100’s digit is now the ones digit, then find the remainder which isolates the ones digit.
-The same thing happens on the if statement below, except it checks for the 10’s digit instead of the 100’s.
+For example, the code below checks if there is a 100â€™s place, and if there is, it divides the ADC_temp by 100, so the 100â€™s digit is now the ones digit, then find the remainder which isolates the ones digit.
+The same thing happens on the if statement below, except it checks for the 10â€™s digit instead of the 100â€™s.
             if (ADC_temp>=100)
                     showChar((ADC_temp/100)%10 + '0',pos4);
             if (ADC_temp>=10)
                     showChar((ADC_temp/10)%10 + '0',pos5);
-##Using the ADC
+## Using the ADC
 Instead of using a multichannel repeating read from the ADC, the ADC is instead enabled and disabled each time a sensor is read.
 While the ADC is disabled, the input to the ADC is changed to a different sensor.
 This is how the code read multiple sensors in repeat single channel mode.
-##Hardware
+## Hardware
 To see the circuity around the hardware, please see the hardware readme file.

-###Processor Selection
+### Processor Selection
 The FR6989 was selected for this part because it was the only processor with an LCD screen.